SterlingDWatts/express-boilerplate/README.md

 4. Install the node dependencies `npm install`
 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+7. Update the values in ./src/config.js and ./test/setup.js

 ## Scripts

+Start 'Prettier' on-save `npm run prettier-watch`
+Run the tests `npm test`
+Migrate the server `npm run migrate`
+Migrate the test-server `npm run migrate:test`
+Start nodemon for the application `npm run dev`
 Start the application `npm start`

-Start nodemon for the application `npm run dev`

-Run the tests `npm test`

 ## Deploying